-In order to save the wavefunction from QBox so that convertpw4qmc can work on it, one needs to add a line to the QBox input like after the end of a converged dft calculation.
+In order to save the wavefunction from QBox so that convertpw4qmc can work on it, one needs to add a line to the QBox input like save -text -serial basename.sample after the end of a converged dft calculation.
 This will write an ascii wavefunction file and will avoid QBox's optimized parallel IO (which is not currently supported).